copperdogma/matter-skull-switch/docs/esp32c3-migration.md

 # ESP32-C3 SuperMini Migration Guide

-This document provides detailed instructions for migrating the Matter Occupancy Sensor project from ESP32-S3 to ESP32-C3 SuperMini.
+This document provides detailed instructions for migrating the project codebase (originally written for ESP32-S3) to the ESP32-C3 SuperMini for the **Matter Generic Switch** device.

 ## Hardware Differences